Kearss/TODOLIST/Readme.md

 Additional functions:
-    You can implement a counter that shows the number of open items in the list.
-Done You may also use drop-down menus and check boxes  not done Try to come up with some meaningful way to hide and show elements in the app.  not done skip If you wish, you can also use the drag & drop functionality of HTML5 in the list not not done
+    You can implement a counter that shows the number of open items in the list. not Done You may also use drop-down menus and check boxes  not done Try to come up with some meaningful way to hide and show elements in the app.  not done skip If you wish, you can also use the drag & drop functionality of HTML5 in the list not not done